GeoscienceAustralia/sira/docs/source/index.rst

 All infrastructure systems are represented as networks.
 This allows an user to develop arbitrarily complex custom facility models -- for a :term:`facility` or a network -- for impact simulation.

+**Scalability:** The code can detect and leverage the host system capabilities to enable parallel processing capabilities on high performace computing platforms for very large scale simulations (tens of millions of hazard scenarios and model with thousands of components), while being able to run on midrange laptops for smaller hazard sets.

 **Extensible Component Library:** User can define new instances of `component_type` (the building blocks of a facility or network) and link it